 “One’s destination is never a place, but rather a new way of looking at things,” wrote Henry Miller in 1957.

 As humans, we’re hard-wired to seek out new experiences – but it’s more than a case of seeking out novelty for novelty’s sake.
 Psychologist Scott Barry Kaufman has researched how seeking out new experiences can aid creativity, combat depression and anxiety, and promote a more positive mindset – but also how openness to new experiences tends to be self-reinforcing: in other words, the more things you try, the more things you want to try.

-That’s one of the reasons we like to encourage all our guests to step outside their comfort zones and try something new, whether it’s surfing, hand-planing or power kiting – you never know what new ideas it might spark.
+That’s one of the reasons we like to encourage all our guests to step outside their comfort zones and try something new, whether it’s surfing, yoga on the beach, or paddleboarding – you never know what new ideas it might spark.

 It’s also why we’re always looking to create new experiences at Watergate – such as our exciting partnership with renowned Cornish chef Emily Scott and the Beach Lofts.
 Even for guests who’ve stayed with us many times before, there’s always a new reason to return.

 Round-up: Arts on the Beach